radekstepan/grunt-apps-c/README.md

 ##CommonJS/1.1 Modules

-The following mould is being used to wrap your modules:
+The following template wraps your modules:

 ```javascript
 // filename